Showing posts with label China. Show all posts

 The girls rode the Tower of Terror and the Rock-N-Roller Coaster at Disney Studios.

-We all took the shuttle bus back to the resort to get our luggage and the key to our rooms.
+We took the shuttle bus to the Resort to get our luggage and room keys.

-Everyone's luggage had been locked up in one of the chaperon's rooms no one knew which room.
+Everyone's luggage had been locked in one of the chaperon's rooms, but no one knew which room.

-Everyone finally had their luggage, it was near supper time, so everyone ate at the food court, which was located next to our resort.
+When everyone finally had their luggage, it was near supper time, so everyone ate at the food court, which was located at the NeResortour resort.

 I ordered a parfait and a bottle of water.

-That night everyone went to the Magic Kingdom, it will be open until 1:00 p.m. tonight for all the cheerleaders and their chaperones.
+That night, everyone went to the Magic Kingdom.
+The park will be open until 1:00 P.M. tonight for all the cheerleaders and their chaperones.

 Day 2: February 9, Saturday 2008

-I was up early, I took a shower, I walked outside got into the heated swimming pool for about an hour to relax my back and leg, they were aching from all the walking we had done yesterday.
+I was up early, took a shower, walked outside, and got into the heated swimming pool for about an hour to relax my back and leg, which were aching from all the walking we had done yesterday.

-I went back to my room took another shower and dressed for the day.
+I returned to my room, showered, and dressed for the day.

-Hannah, Macy, (Macy’s mom) Tammy, and I all rode the tram over to Epcot.
+Hannah, Macy (Macy's mom), Tammy, and I rode the tram to Epcot.
 At Epcot, we rode the Test Track and Soaring.

 Epcot ball